USDA-ARS-GBRU/GuideFinder/README.md

 ## License information

-As a work of the United State Governemnt this software is available under  CC0 1.0 Universal (CC0 1.0) Public Domain Dedication
+As a work of the United States Government this software is not copyrightable under U.S.C 17 Section  105 but is available under CC0 1.0 Universal (CC0 1.0) Public Domain Dedication